A 30 Minute Workout Is All You Need If You Do It Right!

 About The Author

 Bob is the author of several books and videos about Pilates.
-His 30 minute Pilates workout can be found in his latest ebook/video entitled Ultimate How-To Book of Pilates Mat Exercises available at Amazon.
-He first experienced the benefits of Pilates decades ago in his early 20’s when Pilates enabled him to avoid surgery and medication for a serious back injury.
+His 30 minute Pilates workout can be found in his ebook Ultimate Book of Pilates Mat Exercises available at Amazon.
+He first experienced the benefits of Pilates decades ago in his early 20's when Pilates enabled him to avoid surgery and medication for a serious back injury.
 Read his story here.